 Most people have seen the Balinese rice fields in photographs, as they’re one of Bali’s most iconic attractions.
-Being inside one is harder to imagine, what with the balmy tropical air, birds and insects humming and buzzing, and the total immersion into lush green surrounds.
+Being inside one is harder to imagine, what with the balmy tropical air, birds, and insects humming and buzzing, and the total immersion into lush green surrounds.
 This all does something for the soul, as we found out when trekking through Rice Terrace Tegalalang (situated between Tegalalang and Ubud).

-It wasn’t a tough trek in terms of effort, but we recommend study shoes for trekking in general.
+It wasn’t a tough trek in terms of effort, but we recommend sturdy shoes for trekking in general.
 Aside from the sounds of nature, this was a serene experience and the gentle breeze kept us cool while we meandered through the terraces.
 It was interesting to see the intricately carved terraces and clever irrigation systems.
 We went early in the morning to avoid both hot sun and crowds, and this proved to be a peaceful time of day… highly recommended, and excellent photo opportunities!